smirarab/iplant-agave-sdk/docs/iplant-apps-tutorial.md

 # Upload using the icommands
 iput -frPVT samtools-0.1.19 applications/
 ```
-Any time you need to update the binaries, libraries, templates, etc. you can just make the changes locally and re-upload.
+Any time you need to update the binaries, libraries, templates, etc. in your non-public application, you can just make the changes locally and re-upload the bundle.
 The next time Agave invokes a job using this application, it will stage out the updated version of the application bundle.